lambda-school-student-projects/ios-talking-characters/README.md

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Challenge.**

 This is an individual assessment but you are permitted to consult with and support other members of your cohort.
-You are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
+You are encouraged to follow the twenty-minute rule and seek support from your TL and SL in your cohort help channel on Slack.

 ## Commits

 Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons) and your project manager.
+This helps both you (in case you ever need to return to old code for any number of reasons) and your Team Lead.

 ## Description